William Bolts: The voyage of the Imperial Eagle

-Having missed the opportunity provided by the American War of Independence to send a ship to the North West Coast undisturbed by competitors, Bolts was apparently able to share in the only voyage sent there under the Imperial flag, that of the Imperial Eagle, the former East Indiaman Loudoun, which in November 1786 sailed from Ostend under Charles William Barkley.
+Having missed the opportunity provided by the American War of Independence to send a ship to the North West Coast undisturbed by competitors, Bolts was apparently able to share in the only voyage sent there under the Imperial flag, that of the Imperial Eagle, the former East IndiamanLoudoun, which in November 1786 sailed from Ostend under Charles William Barkley.
 Having cleared Ostend in November 1786, the Imperial Eagle made port at the Sandwich Islands in May 1787 and reached Nootka in June, from whence she traded southward for two months along the American coast.
 Barkley added significantly to knowledge of the geography of the area during this voyage, notably identifying the Strait of Juan de Fuca.
 He returned to Macao with his takings of furs on 5 November.
 The expedition was apparently profitable, as an article in The London Chronicle of 21 June 1788 reported that, "After taking in his cargo, &c. &c.
 Captain Berkeley [Barkley] proceeded to Macao, where he disposed of his furs at an amazing price".
 It was originally intended that the Imperial Eagle would make three voyages to the North West Coast, Japan, and Kamchatka, but when she reached Canton after her first season she was sold after threats were made from the East India Company for breaching its monopoly.

-Plan to colonize Australia 1786-1787
+Plan to colonize Australia 1786–1787

 In November 1786, Bolts was given a contract by King Gustav III of Sweden to discover an island off the coast of Western Australia, where a Swedish colony and trading post could be established.
 However, the plan was shelved after Sweden became embroiled in war with Russia the following year.
 Bolts was given 250 pounds for his trouble, and the proposed colony was never established.

-Bolts's final years
+Final years

 Bolts is said to have attempted to revive his fortunes in France, setting up an enterprise near Paris, but the outbreak of war once again destroyed his hopes.
 He returned to England in 1800, where he attempted unsuccessfully to interest the East India Company in obtaining supplies of copper from Anatolia to sell in India.
 He then moved to Lisbon where in the 1760s, before joining the East India Company, he had worked in the diamond trade.
 He made his last will in Lisbon in August 1805 and died, it is said, in a Paris poorhouse (hôpital) in 1808.